-Despite this report, experts still believe that humans can do something to avoid further damage in the ice cap.
+Despite this report, experts still believe that humans can do something to avoid further damage to the ice cap.
 And the people who are best to help solve the problem are the youth.

 The students are the grassroots, who will live on the earth in the coming years.
 They may be young, and immature, but they have a great power to save the world from getting drowned by the melting ice in the north pole.

-From the simplest to the grandest acts, students can do many things in protecting their future habitat.
+From the simplest to the grandest acts, students can do many things to protect their future habitat.
 Here are a few things that they can do to help:

 Join Green Programs

-There are many environmental groups around your community and in your school, which you can be part of.
-Be active in participating in these programs, like tree planting and clean-up drive.
+There are many environmental groups around your community and in your school, that you can be part of.
+Be active in participating in these programs, like tree planting and clean-up drives.
 You can also join efforts started by your schools just like Green Living Certification by The Green Campus Partnership.
-This program targets college students in Pennsylvania State University.
+This program targets college students at Pennsylvania State University.
 It applies to reward incentives and community pressure.